-Every year, the Social Security System (SSS) issues a table and schedule of fees that shows how much members (employees and employers) are to pay for their contributions every month.
-This is also an important tool used by HRs in determining the amounts to be deducted from employees’ salaries per cut-off.
+Every year, the Social Security System (SSS) issues a table and schedule of fees that shows how much members (employees and employers) need to pay as contributions every month.
+This is also an important tool used by companies in determining the amounts to be deducted from employees’ salaries per cut-off.
 Please be guided with the information below with the update amount of contribution per month for every member the schedule of payments.
 The amount and the deadlines of payment vary depending on your income situation so you need to understand which category you belong and send your contributions as per your status.

-Similarly, this table can be used by individual members when checking their contributions posted online.
-Moreover, we can refer to the table’s monthly salary credit based on our salary bracket, to determine which loans and benefits we can avail from SSS.
+This SSS table can be used by individual members when checking their contributions posted online.
+Moreover, we can refer to the table’s monthly salary credit (MSC) based on our salary bracket, to determine the loans and benefits that we can avail from SSS.

-SSS Contribution Table & Payment Schedule 2019
+SSS Contribution Table & Payment Schedule for 2019

 Every month, members pay their contributions voluntarily or through the company they work for.
 Basically, monthly contributions are computed based on the salary bracket to which a member is categorized.
-At present, the contribution rate is at 11% of the monthly salary credit, not exceeding PHP 16,000 – which is split between the employer (7.37%) and the employee (3.36%).
+It is also depends on whether you are Employed, Self-Employed, a Voluntary Member, a Non-Working Spouse, or an Overseas Filipino Worker (OFW).

 Payment Schedule for All SSS members (Employee & Employers)

-For Employed members: Take note of the payment deadlines for member contributions and loans (if any) to avoid incurring penalties.
-Employee members should also check if their employers are paying for their monthly contributions and member loans based on the prescribed schedule of payment as shown above.
-Late payments will result in penalties and delays in the processing/approval of member benefits as well as loans.
+For Employed Members: Take note of the payment deadlines for member contributions and loans (if any) to avoid incurring penalties.
+Employee members should also check if their employers are paying for their monthly contributions and member loans, based on the prescribed schedule of payments as shown above.
+Late payments will result in penalties and delays in the processing/approval of member benefits, as well as loans.

-For voluntary or self-employed members: Settle your payments following the above schedule.
+For Voluntary or Self-Employed Members: Settle your payments following the above schedule.
 However, you can decide on the frequency terms of settling your payments – either on a monthly or quarterly basis.
-A quarter covers three calendar months which end on the last day of March, June, September, and December.
+A quarter covers three calendar months that end on the last day of March, June, September, and December.
 Payment for one, two or all months in a quarter is accepted.

 For OFWs: You may settle your payment for the months of January to December of any given year within the same year.
 Contributions for the months of October to December of a given year may also be settled on or before January 31st of the following year.

-Dates for Settlement of Loan Payments: Member loans are to be settled on a monthly basis in reference to the prescribed schedule of payment as shown above.
+Dates for Settlement of Loan Payments: Member loans are to be settled on a monthly basis, in reference to the prescribed schedule of payments as shown above.

-The establishment of the state-owned fund otherwise known as the Social Security System (SSS) aims to provide financial support, assistance, and security for eligible Filipino citizens through the many services and benefits they offer.
+The establishment of state-owned funds like the SSS aims to provide financial support, assistance, and security for eligible Filipino citizens through the many services and benefits they offer.
 Therefore, as private working individuals, we are eligible to be part of the national fund system, and it is our responsibility to settle our dues accordingly so that we can take advantage of the benefits and services that the SSS offers.
-(Also READ: How OFWs can get their SSS Payment Reference Number)